-What does the Peace Corps, Three Mile Island, and the Women’s Suffrage March all have in common?
+What do Charles Lindbergh, The Spanish Flu, and the Great Blizzard of 88 all have in common?
 These are all important historical events that happened in March.
 Take a quick March history lesson right here.

 March 1, 1932 – The son of aviation pioneer Charles A. Lindbergh was kidnapped in Hopewell, New Jersey.
 On May 12, the boy’s body was found several miles from the Lindberg’s home.